-- 1 A speed limit sign may indicate that it applies when the lights at a children's crossing are flashing. - A speed limit sign may indicate that it applies when children are present.
+- 1 A speed limit sign may indicate that it applies when the lights at a children's crossing are flashing. - 2 A speed limit sign may indicate that it applies when children are present. - (2) In this section-

 traffic control device includes a board, device, plate, screen, word, figure, symbol, or anything else, with a traffic control device that provides information about the application of the traffic control device.